Linux Server Planning and Configuration Essentials

 .rpm; package manager:dnf(formerlyyum). - Arch family: Arch Linux follows a rolling-release model.
 Manjaro is a more beginner-friendly derivative.
 Package manager:

-pacman. - Other notable distributions: openSUSE (dominant in Europe), Gentoo (source-based), Slackware (one of the oldest maintained distros).
+pacman. - Other notable distributions: openSUSE has both the stable Leap line and the rolling Tumbleweed line.
+Gentoo is source-based.
+Slackware is one of the oldest maintained distros.
 ChromeOS is Linux-based.
 FreeBSD and other BSDs are Unix-like but are not Linux.

 Ubuntu Server (LTS) is one of the most popular choices for new deployments.
 Canonical publishes Long Term Support releases every two years, each backed by five years of security patches (ten with Ubuntu Pro).
-Ubuntu uses the apt package manager and has an enormous ecosystem of community packages.
-For our scenario, Ubuntu 24.04 LTS is an excellent fit: it ships with recent versions of Nginx, PostgreSQL, and Node.js, and its documentation is extensive.
+Ubuntu has an enormous ecosystem of community packages.
+Ubuntu is a strong default when you want current-enough software, broad documentation, and lots of third-party instructions that match what you are running.

 RHEL and its rebuilds (AlmaLinux, Rocky Linux) dominate enterprise environments.
-Red Hat Enterprise Linux uses the dnf package manager (formerly yum) and follows a ten-year support lifecycle.
-AlmaLinux and Rocky Linux are community rebuilds that track RHEL releases without the subscription cost.
-If your organization already runs RHEL-family systems, staying in that ecosystem reduces the number of things your team needs to know.
+Red Hat Enterprise Linux follows a long support lifecycle measured in many years, not months.
+AlmaLinux and Rocky Linux are community rebuilds that track the RHEL ecosystem without the subscription cost.
+If your organization already runs RHEL-family systems, staying in that ecosystem reduces the number of things your team needs to know and keeps you aligned with enterprise vendor support matrices.

-Server vs. Desktop editions.
-Most distributions offer both.
+Most distributions offer both a desktop and server edition.
 A server edition omits the graphical desktop environment, reducing the installed package count, memory footprint, and attack surface.
-Our Ubuntu server will run headless (no GUI); we will manage it entirely over SSH.
+Server administration is done entirely over SSH.

 Pre-Install Planning